Merzasphor/MWSE/docs/source/lua/api/tes3/cancelAnimationLoop.rst

 tes3.cancelAnimationLoop
 ====================================================================================================

 Signals looping animations on the actor to stop looping and play to the end.
+The animation will continue, playing past the loop point until the end frame.
+Useful for exiting looping animations cleanly.

 Parameters
 ----------------------------------------------------------------------------------------------------